thombashi/SimpleSQLite/docs/pages/examples/in_memory_database.rst

 :Sample Code:
     .. code-block:: python
-        :caption: Make a memory database and create a table in the database
+        :caption: Make an in-memory database and create a table in the database

         import json